notkisk/yolo-v1/README.md

 ## my thoughts & critique

-so, implementing yolo v1 is... interesting. the paper is legendary, but the loss function is fundamentally flawed when you really look at it. using sum-squared error for everything—even classification and confidence—feels wrong;bce would have been much more appropriate in some loss terms. the reliance on hardcoded scalers like `lambda_coord` and `lambda_noobj` to balance the loss terms feels artificial, rather than a natural consequence of the model's architecture. thats why the loss function was one of the most drastically overhauled components in subsequent yolo versions
+implementing yolo v1 is honestly a really interesting experience. the paper itself is legendary, but once you actually try to implement it, you start to see how flawed the loss function really is. using sum squared error for everything including classification and confidence just feels wrong, especially when you understand that these are fundamentally classification problems where bce makes much more sense. while working through the implementation and debugging the behavior of the model, it became clear that a lot of the loss design relies on hardcoded scaling factors like lambda_coord and lambda_noobj just to keep training from collapsing. those scalers feel more like manual patches than something that naturally falls out of the model design. going through this process really helped me understand why the loss function ended up being one of the most heavily redesigned parts in later yolo versions

 ## getting started